IBM/aspera-cli/README.md

 ### IBM Cloud ATS : Creation of API key

+> [!NOTE]
+> If you are using ATS as part of AoC, then authentication is through AoC, not IBM Cloud.
+> Refer to the AoC section instead.

 This section is about using ATS with an IBM cloud subscription.
-If you are using ATS as part of AoC, then authentication is through AoC, not IBM Cloud.

 First get your IBM Cloud API key.
 For instance, it can be created using the IBM Cloud web interface, or using command line: